arfritzz/MazeWalker/README.md

 - The maze is traversed with functions written in the MazeWalker class.

 The algorithm uses a dummy maze to keep track of the places the maze walker has visited.
-With backtracking and recursion, algroithm moves the maze walker along a path, marking the dummy maze, until the exit is found.
+With backtracking and recursion, algroithm moves the maze walker along a path, moving to spaces marked P and manipulating the dummy maze, until the exit is found.
 If no exit is found, an error is thrown.